Root Awakening

 “Is that enough?”

 “’Enough’ is a category I’ve made my peace with.
-Not everything has to be—” he gestured, letting the gesture stand in for the word he wasn’t going to say— “the thing.”
+Not everything has to be...”
+He moved a hand in the space where the word would have been.
+“The thing.”

 “The thing.”